-- 1 Set up a screen and the projector. - Connect your computer or video equipment to the projector.
-See pages 14 to 18. - 3 Connect the supplied power cord.
+- 1 Set up a screen and the projector.
+See page 12. - (2) Connect your computer or video equipment to the projector.
+See pages 14 to 18. - (3) Connect the supplied power cord.
 See page 19.

 NOTE: Ensure that the power cord and any other cables are disconnected before moving the projector.
 When moving the projector or when it is not in use, cover the lens with the lens cap.